dzlab/coursera/MLOps Specialization/Course 3/Week 2/README.md

 #### PRACTICE QUIZ - Dimensionality Reduction
 Question 1: Fill in the blanks with the correct answer according to the descriptions in the boxes below:

-- 1. Data mining.
+- [ ] 1.
+Data mining.
 2. Dimensionality reduction.
-- 1. Dimensionality reduction.
+- [ ] 1.
+Dimensionality reduction.
 2. Data Science.
-- 1. Data Science.
+- [ ] 1.
+Data Science.
 2. Data mining.
-- 1. Data mining.
-2. Data Science. x
+- [x] 1.
+Data mining.
+2. Data Science.

 Question 2: What does the X value represent?

-- The number of features that reaches the maximum classification error.
+- [ ] The number of features that reaches the maximum classification error.
-- The cursed number of dimensions.
+- [ ] The cursed number of dimensions.
-- The worst number of features for making predictions.
+- [ ] The worst number of features for making predictions.
-- The optimal number of features. x
+- [x] The optimal number of features.

-Question 2: One of the following is not considered as a high-dimensionality impact:
+Question 3: One of the following is not considered as a high-dimensionality impact:

-- The possibility of more correlated features is greater.
+- [ ] The possibility of more correlated features is greater.
-- Smaller hypothesis space. x
+- [x] Smaller hypothesis space.
-- Higher runtimes and system requirements
+- [ ] Higher runtimes and system requirements
-- Solutions take longer to reach global optimum
+- [ ] Solutions take longer to reach global optimum

 Question 4: What is the output of the code line: `count_params(model_n.trainable_variables)`

-- Number of dimensions for Model n.
+- [ ] Number of dimensions for Model n.
-- Number of classes for Model n.
+- [ ] Number of classes for Model n.
-- Number of testing parameters for Model n.
+- [ ] Number of testing parameters for Model n.
-- Number of training parameters for Model n. x
+- [x] Number of training parameters for Model n.

 Question 5: The amount of training data available, the complexity of decision surface and the classifier type define the number of ____________ to be used

-- Spaces
+- [ ] Spaces
-- Models.
+- [ ] Models.
-- Datasets.
+- [ ] Datasets.
-- Features. x
+- [x] Features.

 Question 6: Classification subspaces allows to minimize separation among classes, while regression subspaces are used for maximizing correlation between projected data and response variable

-- False x
+- [x] False
-- True
+- [ ] True

 ### Quantization and Pruning